 Primary students cannot have a mobile phone in their possession.
 If your child is in Kindergarten to Year 6 and they bring a mobile phone to school, it will be stored until the end of school.
-If your child is in Years 7 to 10, they are allowed to have their phone in their possession, but must turn it off and keep it out of sight until the end of school.
+If your child is in Years 7 to 10, they are allowed to have their phone in their possession, but must turn it off and keep it out of sight for the entirety of the school day.